 Another aspect of that two-way street: Not all mentors have to be older, long-time employees.
 Maybe one of your younger employees can help an older one gain confidence in using new software or social media for work or offer up-to-date information on the latest business technologies and workplace trends.

-Yes, pairing employees with similar viewpoints, life experiences and work styles may help the relationship succeed, but ultimately the match should be determined by your organization’s needs.
+Yes, pairing employees with similar viewpoints, life experiences and work styles may help the relationship succeed, but ultimately the mentor matching should be determined by your organization’s needs.

 Scaffold success with structure